 Printable Miniatures, Including Shop Boxes and Wallpapers

-You can print a wide range of miniatures using a printer and fold and glue them into three-dimensional models.
+Print a wide range of miniatures using a printer and then fold and glue them into three-dimensional models.
 You can utilize everything from free wallpapers and photo backdrops to go behind windows, to fabric designs, flag drape bunting, paper plates, photo cakes, kitchen containers, and a popcorn machine.
 To print the miniatures, you need to determine which scale you need and whether you should print the miniatures out on regular paper or lightweight card or photo paper.

 10 of 12